reinterpretcat/vrp/docs/src/getting-started/features.md

 # Features

 The main focus of the project is to support solving multiple variations of VRP within their combination.

- ## Supported VRP variations

- This list tries to classify supported VRP variations using common terminology and notations.
+This non-complete list describes common VRP variations supported by the project:

  - **Capacitated VRP (CVRP)**: designs optimal delivery routes where each vehicle only travels one route, each vehicle has the same characteristics and there is only one central depot.

  - **Heterogeneous Fleet VRP (HFVRP)** aka Mixed Fleet VRP: extend CVRP problem by varying the capacities.
+Also [Vehicle profiles](../examples/pragmatic/basics/profiles.md) example shows how to use different routing matrix profiles for different vehicle types, e.g. truck and car.

  - **VRP with Time Windows (VRPTW)**: assumes that deliveries to a given customer must occur in a certain time interval, which varies from customer to customer.